zero1limited/Zero1_OpenPos/README.md

 ## Snagging List
  - [ ] POS Payment method modules do not enable/disable according to config
+ - [ ] POS Success Page code needs to show only if the current store ID matches the Assigned pos_store config
  - [ ] Redirect Logged in customer to homepage instead of dashboard
  - [ ] Cant tell which payment method selected
  - [ ] Assume all customers  'Allow Remote Support' login for only the POS website